s3697305/Assignment1/README.md

     9. Quit

 3. INSTALLATION
-Provide instructions on how to install and run the software.
+    There are 2 ways to install and run this program.
+It can be cloned from my GitHub: https://github.com/s3697305/Assignment1 or unzip the folder uploaded on Canvas.

 4. KNOWN BUGS
-List the unfixed bugs and the workarounds, if any.
+Some inputs are error-handled, but some inputs need to be carefully typed as order.

 5. ACKNOWLEDGEMENT
-List the resources and help that you use to complete this software.
+- Intro to Java Programming, Comprehensive Version, Global Edition
-Failing to do so might be considered as plagiarism.
+- Absolute Java, Global Edition